bluemix/bluemix.github.io-source/source/_posts/en/About-typeface.md

 ---

-> This the personal history about my interest in typefaces.
+> This is a personal history about my interests in typefaces.
 It is not a technical article for fonts or typefaces or type design.
 > Arabic Type Design class, was the main reason to write this article.
 > You'll notice I will use the words _font_ and _typeface_ interchangibly.
 They mean the same.